NASA-SW-VnV/fret/PUBLICATIONS.md

 We maintain two publication lists: 1.
 FRET publications [categorized into topics](#categorized-publication-list) and 2.
 FRET publications [in chronological order](#chronological-publication-list).

+We thank the community for using FRET.
+[Here](#external-publications) is a list of publications written by researchers and practitioners that have not been involved in FRET's development.

 # Categorized Publication List
 ------------------------------
 ### Tool paper